inaimathi/langnostic/resources/posts/antler--day-02.md

 #### Eman Ebrahimi

-- Working on AI for a while now (unclear whether this means "since the LLM revolution" start or "since Artificial Intelligence: A Modern Approach")
+- Working on AI for a while now (unclear whether this means "since the LLM revolution start" or "since [Artificial Intelligence: A Modern Approach](https://aima.cs.berkeley.edu/)")
 - No particular idea right now

 #### Zaninab Bokhari